KittyGiraudel/sass-guidelines/index.md

 ## Disclaimer

 First things first: **this is not a CSS styleguide**.
 This document will not discuss naming conventions for CSS classes, modular patterns and the question of IDs in the CSS world.
-These guidelines only aim at dealing with Sass specific content.
+These guidelines only aim at dealing with Sass-specific content.

 Also, this styleguide is my own and therefore very opinionated.
 Think of it as a collection of methodologies and advice that I have polished and given over the years.
 It also gives me the opportunity to link to a handful of insightful resources, so be sure to check the *further readings*.